 AI Slop

-Generic, voiceless content produced by AI systems without brand governance.
-The opposite of deterministic content infrastructure.
+Generic, indistinct content produced by AI systems without brand governance.
+The opposite of content shipped through a Foundrkit and firewall.

 The full definition